mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 3. Type in the new name
 4. Press the Enter key on your keyboard

-## Renaming a file using the "Save As" function of WordPad
+## Renaming a file using the Save As function of WordPad

 Applications that run on Windows often provide an interface to browse the file system.
 You can use the interface to open a file and save it with a different name.
 WordPad provides this feature.
 Follow the steps below to open a file in WordPad and rename it.